You are here

 Hobbies:

 I love to fish, hike, and camp.
 I especially love trout fishing in the local creeks and rivers.
 There is nothing like a day of relaxation standing in the middle of Laurel Fork Creek fishing for the elusive Brook Trout or the super fun Brown Trout.
 Yes, I even like to catch the occasional Rainbow Trout.
 I love to hike the Appalachian Trail.
 The Pond Mountain area is, in my opinion, one of the most beautiful places in the world.
 I also love to camp.
 Carden's Bluff, named after my mother's side of the family, is one of my favorite places to go due to its direct proximity to Watauga Lake.
-Carden's Bluff was named after Ansil Carden due to his ferry across Watauga River to the Horseshoe Bend area of Siam, now the current site of Watauga Dam and Wilbur Dam.
+Carden's Bluff was named after Ansil and Presley Carden due to their ferry across Watauga River to the Horseshoe Bend area of Siam, now the current site of Watauga Dam and Wilbur Dam.

 I can't forget to mention all of the flowers I have growing.
 I have a mixture of annual and perennial flowers all over the yard in pots and in the ground.
 There are simply to many to list.
 I just love the outdoors in general.